brownrw8/great-big-example-application/README.md

     4. Each tutorial contains some parts related to the lesson and some ancillary parts that are there to make the example work.
 The ancillary parts will differ from tutorial to tutorial.
-So with each new tutorial you need to re-learn these off-topic things in order to understand the lesson's subject matter.
-With a single, unified, big example that is used to teach every concept, you only need to learn these parts once.
+So with each new tutorial you need to learn another take on these off-topic things in order to understand the lesson's subject matter.
+With a single, unified, big example used for all the lessons, you only need to learn these parts once and can then spend your thinking energy on the lessons.

     5. Tutorials show you how you *can* use a feature of the technology but often they do so in situations when in real life you would not do things that way.
 This can cost a lot of